Desk with Laptop, Calculator, Files and small model of house with epc colours

 Advice should be sought when seeking to have cavity wall insulation installed.

-My property that I mention above has concrete Finlock guttering which has a propensity for water leakage down into the cavity.
+My own property has concrete Finlock guttering which has a propensity for water leakage down into the cavity.
 We therefore need to have the Finlock cut off and replaced with PVC guttering before we have Cavity Wall Insulation fitted.

 There are other scenarios too.
 Properties that are exposed to significant weathering such as on the coast, particularly in the South West of Britain might not be suitable.